 It seems right to me that the correct dedication for Llanllawer Well is Ffraed’s Well, or Ffynnon Ffraed.

 I’ve kept a daily photographic and written record of everywhere Y Ddraig Ffraed has taken me, and everything that has happened, from the beginning.
 Some of this I have related in a dedicated blog, ‘The Song of Ffraed’.
-A book, a calendar, and a documentary are in the wind and I am happy to report that She is now healed.
+A book, a calendar, and a documentary are in the wind and I am happy to report that She is now well on the way to being fully restored, as She desires to be, healed. *

 Besides my Otherworldly companions, guides and guardians, I have many people to thank for their support, encouragement, interest and invaluable assistance in this epic healing project.